amanukyan11/MemoryGame/README.md

 - [x] Allowed the player the change the theme of the game
 - [x] Fixed the bug that allowed the player to click the button while the sequence was ongoing
 - [x] Fixed the bug that when the player clicked the button and dragged their mouse off, the sound kept going
+- [x] After the player guesses the timer resets, unless they lose their last life.
+- [x] If the timer runs out, the same sequence is played again unless they lose their last life.

 ## Video Walkthrough (GIF)